 Our in-house animal hospital offers several veterinary services to the public and their pets, including vaccination.

 Vaccinations are done on Mondays to Fridays from 9:30 to 15:00, and on Saturdays from 9:00 to 11:00.
 No bookings are necessary.
-The price varies according to the type of pet.
+The price varies depending on how many vaccinations the animal has received and if you have bought the vaccination packages.
 Payment is required upfront.

 For queries related to vaccination, please contact the hospital: 011 681 3600 / email@example.com